SuperAndyQA/Uda-Prj-1-AirBnB-blog/README.md

 For a detailed breakdown of the results, please refer to this blog (https://bnaduy.blogspot.com/2024/11/interesting-findings-of-seattle-airbnb.html).

-The "Seattle" folder contains dataset from Kaggle (https://www.kaggle.com/airbnb/seattle) in Seattle.zip, which includes three files:
+The "Seattle" folder contains dataset from Kaggle (https://www.kaggle.com/airbnb/seattle) in "Seattle.zip", which includes three files:

 * calendar.csv: Contains the availability and pricing of listings.
 * listings.csv: Provides details about all available listings.